Board Members

 Complementing her professional life, she was a board member of a district nursing organization, and a member representing civil society on a regional board of the co-operative Rabo Bank.
 Other positions held included president of a fund for blind and vision-impaired people; local and regional counselor; and chair of an advisory committee of a local Council on the new Care Law.

-Maria Teresa is responsible for the Adult Education Department of AUSER Marche.
+Maria Teresa Marziali is responsible for the Adult Education Department of AUSER Marche.
 Previously she gained twenty years’ service in Perugia’s local government educating children, before specialising in adult education (autobiographical writing in particular).

 From 1995 to 2005, she was co-ordinator of OWN, Europe followed by a period successfully initiating several European projects, some of which she coordinated, including: